Sairyss/domain-driven-hexagon/README.md

 type ContactInfo = Email | Phone | [Email, Phone];
 ```

 Now only either `Email`, or `Phone`, or both must be provided.
 If nothing is provided, the IDE will show a type error right away.
-Now business rule validation is moved from runtime to a **compile time**, which makes the application more secure and gives a faster feedback when something is not used as intended.
+Now business rule validation is moved from runtime to **compile time**, which makes the application more secure and gives a faster feedback when something is not used as intended.

 This is called a _typestate pattern_.